geometor/geometor-explorer/README.md

-**GEOMETOR Explorer** is an essential tool for the GEOMETOR Project.
+**GEOMETOR Explorer** is an essential tool of the GEOMETOR Project.
 You can learn more about our collaborative research project on [geometor.com](http://geometor.com)

 The purpose of **Explorer** is to find and catalogue unique instances of golden sections within geometric constructions with algebraic proofs.